 - The HSO (or alternate) should be immediately notified via the on-site communication system.
 The HSO assumes control of the emergency response. - The HSO notifies the Project Manager and client contact of the emergency.
 The HSO shall then contact the Division ES&H Manager who will then contact the Corporate EH&S Manager. - If applicable, the HSO shall notify off-site emergency responders (e.g. fire department, hospital, police department, etc.) and shall inform the response team as to the nature and location of the emergency on-site. - If applicable, the HSO evacuates the site.
-Site workers should move to the predetermined evacuation point (See Site Map). - For small fires, flames should be extinguished using the fire extinguisher.
+Site workers should move to the predetermined evacuation point (See Site Map). - For small fires, fiames should be extinguished using the fire extinguisher.
 Large fires should be handled by the local fire department. - In an unknown situation or if responding to toxic gas emergencies, appropriate PPE, including SCBAs (if available), should be donned.
 If appropriate PPE is unavailable, site workers should evacuate and call in emergency personnel. - For chemical spills, follow the job specific JHA for spill containment - If chemicals are accidentally spilled or splashed into eyes or on skin, use eyewash and wash affected area.
 Site worker should shower as soon as possible after incident. - If a worker is injured, first aid shall be administered by certified first aid provider. - If the emergency involves toxic gases, workers will back off and reassess.
 Prior to re-entering the work zone, the area must be determined to be safe.
 Entry will be using Level B PPE and utilize appropriate monitoring equipment to verify that the site is safe. - An injured worker shall be decontaminated appropriately. - After the response, the SHSO shall follow-up with the required company reporting procedures, including the completing the MACTEC Incident Analysis Report.

-Site Specific Emergency Procedures are as follows: Additional Health and Safety Procedures: Undergro und utility clearance will be provided by the subcontractor.
+Site Specific Emergency Procedures are as follows:

+Additional Health and Safety Procedures: Underground utility clearance will be provided by the subcontractor.
 Use caution when working in an area of known utilities.
-E stablish a work zone and provide warning for the general Public in high traffic areas.
-Consider using flashing lights FIELD TEAM REVIEW: I acknowledge that I understant the procedures and limitations specified herein.
-I also a have my questions regarding the HASP and its requirent Health and safety training and medical surveillance requirement and will not expire during on-site activities. nents answered prior to performing field activities.
-Name: Date:
+Establish a work zone and provide warning for the general Public in high traffic areas.
+Consider using flashing lights.

+FIELD TEAM REVIEW: I acknowledge that I understand the requirements of this HASP, and agree to abide by the procedures and limitations specified herein.
+I also acknowledge that I have been given an opportunity to have my questions regarding the HASP and its requirements answered prior to performing field activities.
+Health and safety training and medical surveillance requirements applicable to my field activities at this site are current and will not expire during on-site activities.